brentley/secure_containers/README.md

-# Builders Lab: Effecient and Secure Containers
+# Builders Lab: Efficient and Secure Containers

 ### Take Aways

-In this lab you'll learn best pratices and how use tools to check the security of your containers.
+In this lab you'll learn best practices and how use tools to check the security of your containers.
 You'll also learn how to make your container efficient as a small container size will ultimately give you greater flexibility and faster start times.

 ### Requirements